salem-AQ-1/insurance-auditing-salem/evaluation_report.md

 With additional time, I would:

 1. Move the normalised contract rules and invoice data into a relational database and implement more deterministic audit checks in SQL, using indexing and window functions for scalable duplicate, cumulative-volume, and cross-invoice validation.
-2. Evaluate stronger semantic matching approaches, including embedding-based retrieval and relevant NVIDIA AI tooling, to improve service-name resolution beyond abbreviation rules and fuzzy string similarity.
+2. Evaluate vector-based semantic search, such as Oracle AI Vector Search, to store service embeddings and improve invoice-to-contract service matching beyond abbreviation rules and fuzzy string similarity.
 3. Add targeted automated tests for every pricing-rule family and combinations of rules.
-4. Improve confidence calibration and then extend the reusable audit pipeline to Hospitals 3–5..
+4. Improve confidence calibration and then extend the reusable audit pipeline to Hospitals 3–5.

 ## AI Tool Usage